-Indoor air quality (IAQ) is an important component of environmental health, since inhalation is a major route of exposure to many volatile organic compounds (VOCs).
-According to Health Canada survey, 28% of Canadians consider poor air quality as the most important environmental problem, which is more than any other environmental issue.3
+Indoor air quality testing (IAQ Testing) is an important component of environmental health, since inhalation is a major route of exposure to many volatile organic compounds (VOCs).
+According to Health Canada survey, 28% of Canadians consider poor air quality as the most important environmental problem, which is more than any other environmental issue.

 Indoor emissions of VOCs occur from building materials, consumer products, and occupant activities.
-Building materials and furnishings (particleboard, insulation, paints, plastic laminates, ceiling tiles, flooring materials and wood furniture) emit VOCs when they are new and after aging due to humidity and other factors.
+Building materials and furnishings (particleboard, insulation, ceiling tiles, carpet, wood furniture) emit VOCs when they are new and after aging due to humidity and repeated cleaning.
 Pressed wood products, such as particleboard, plywood, and fiberboard are commonly used in furniture and can release formaldehyde into the air.
 Formaldehyde is a pungent-smelling gas that causes eye irritation, nausea, difficulty breathing, and a burning throat sensation at elevated concentrations in air.

-Consumer products, such as cleaning and personal care products, air fresheners, polishes, books/magazines and adhesives all contribute to chemical exposure in indoor environments.
-A survey of scented consumer products conducted in the United States revealed that some products emitted over 100 VOCs, including chemicals that are classified as toxic or hazardous.1,2 Exposure to some VOCs can cause allergic reactions, chemical sensitivity, and aggravate other conditions, such as asthma.
+Consumer products, such as cleaners, cosmetics, paints, and adhesives increase chemical exposure in indoor environments.
+A survey of scented consumer products conducted in the United States revealed that some products emitted over 100 VOCs, including chemicals that are classified as toxic or hazardous.
+Exposure to some VOCs can cause allergic reactions, chemical sensitivity, and aggravate other conditions, such as asthma.

 High indoor air temperatures and humidity and renovations typically exacerbate air quality problems.

 |Sources of Indoor Air Pollution||Health Effects of Air Pollution|

 Irritation to respiratory tract